 Not that they think a house with such a storied past could truly be owned by anyone.
 “You’re just a little section on a heartbeat,” says Swan.
 “A little blip.”

 *Update: Since this story was first published in the June 2021 issue, the homeowners have decided to sell.
-They plan to list the house this month for $900,000.
+They listed the house in June for $900,000.

 This article appears in the June 2021 issue.